-The Meredith College Chaplain serves as a campus pastoral presence and is available to the Meredith community for counseling pertaining to religious questions, religious vocations, and personal problems.
-In addition, the chaplain guides religious programs and engages the Meredith community in meaningful social issues—poverty, issues of race, interfaith understanding, women’s issues.
-The ministerial staff offers lectures, programs, small group, and counseling opportunities for campus.
+The Meredith College Chaplain serves as a campus pastoral presence and is available for students, faculty, and staff from all religious or non-religious backgrounds.
+The Chaplain guides religious and spiritual programs and engages the Meredith community in meaningful social issues—poverty, issues of race, interfaith understanding, women’s issues etc. The ministerial staff offers lectures, programs, small group activities, and counseling opportunities for the campus.

 Cooperative Baptist Fellowship of North Carolina